 Graves’ disease is the name given to autoimmune thyroid disease.
 The thyroid gland is stimulated by auto-antibodies, which make it overactive, resulting in increased thyroid hormone production.
 Graves’ disease is named after the doctor who first described it, Robert Graves, and is the most common cause of hyperthyroidism.

-The body reacts to the thyroid gland and produces special proteins (called antibodies) that attack the thyroid gland.
+The body's immune system reacts to the thyroid gland and produces special proteins (called antibodies) that attack the thyroid gland.
 This is called an autoimmune reaction.
 These antibodies then stimulate the thyroid gland causing increased production and release of thyroid hormones.
-This reaction can be triggered by infection, stress or smoking.
+The exact reason for why the autoimmune reaction is initiated is not fully understood but, in some people, it can be triggered by infection, stress or smoking.
+Most patients however have a family history of thyroid problems thus suggesting that there is a genetic link.

 These are the same for any kind of thyroid overactivity, irrespective of the cause.
 Common symptoms and signs include: